 More recently, through the firm’s muscle in the Banking & Finance industry, the firm has been -and continues to be- at the driving seat in a new wave of project financings for the energy infrastructure sector, especially in renewables.
-Through these financings, the firm has grown steadily in the past two years in the buoyant energy sector in Uruguay.
+Through these financings, the firm has grown steadily in the past years in the buoyant energy sector in Uruguay.
 In this regard, the firm has participated in a great number of project financings relating to renewables, and in equity bridge financings for wind farm projects and for photovoltaic energy projects.

-Our involvement here includes carrying out the due diligence of the project documents, the project company and the permits, licenses and authorizations, the renegotiation of the project documents with the Uruguayan government to adjust them to bankability standards of lenders, and the negotiation with the project company of the financing terms.
+Our involvement included carrying out the due diligence of the project documents, the project company and the permits, licenses and authorizations, the renegotiation of the project documents with the Uruguayan government to adjust them to bankability standards of lenders, and the negotiation with the project company of the financing terms.

-We have acted as special counsel to Credit Agricole Corporate and Investment Bank (CACIB) in a project financing for the construction, commissioning, maintenance and operation of a 49.2 MW wind park (valued at approx. US$ 85 million), developed by Kiyú Parque Eólico S.A., a project company belonging to the Cobra Group.
+- We acted as special counsel to Credit Agricole Corporate and Investment Bank (CACIB) in a project financing for the construction, commissioning, maintenance and operation of a 49.2 MW wind park (valued at approx. US$ 85 million), developed by Kiyú Parque Eólico S.A., a project company belonging to the Cobra Group.

 Our firm provided advice to the lender and in that capacity conducted the local law due diligence, reviewed the project documents, drafted the security documents, reviewed the finance documents, and assisted in the closing of the transaction.

-We represented lenders in the syndicated long-term project financing, granted by DEG and PROPARCO to finance the purchase of 12,000 acres of forested land by a local company, which includes take-or-pay agreements of the wood with affiliates of the sponsor.
+- We represented lenders in the syndicated long-term project financing, granted by DEG and PROPARCO to finance the purchase of 12,000 acres of forested land by a local company, which included take-or-pay agreements of the wood with affiliates of the sponsor.
 A separate tranche was financed by BROU (national development bank) with same security documents to be shared by all lenders.

 Our firm provided advice to DEG and PROPARCO.
 In that capacity we conducted due diligence, reviewed and negotiated the project documents, reviewed the finance documents, drafted the security documents and assisted in the closing of a transaction worth US$ 45 million.

 The purpose of one of the trusts is to administrate the grants of the Central Government to UTE (state-owned electric company) with the purpose to cover shortfalls in the amounts necessary to meet the demand needs of electric power (mainly due to shortages in the hydroelectric generation).
-This trust valued at approx. US$ 500,000,000 includes a US$ 200,000 million loan from the World Bank, which will be utilized for the same purpose as the Central Government grant.
+This trust valued at approx. US$ 500,000,000 includes a US$ 200,000 million loan from the World Bank, utilized for the same purpose as the Central Government grant.